|eBook by Tom Leksey

 Time-frame is the time interval used to group price changes for chart creating (Bars, Candles, and Line).
 The LRA time-frame selected for the construction of charts should include the current TPSL levels and the previous trading days at the same time, with a likely significant volume of locked/break-even open positions that influence the formation of prices by the market maker (Example: 1 Hour).

 Speculative futures trading is a zero-sum game when one player gains only at the expense of another player.
 The full control of the market maker over the participants of this game (knowledge of open positions and pending orders of each market participant) and over the holding of the game (price formation) gives an indisputable advantage to victory.
-By determining the prevailing open positions, we can join the next actions of the market maker by opening positions based on the causes of price changes.
+By determining the locked-in ranges, we can join the next actions of the market maker by opening positions based on the causes of price changes.

 Table 13.
-Properties of the locked-in range depending on the degree of imbalance
+Properties of the locked-in range depending on the thinkable open interest (TOI)

 Note 1.
 The number of open positions (direct dependence of influence on price change) depends on the traded volume and the time in one LR.